How much does a good e-bike cost?

 In Seattle and King County, Washington, yes.
 Check your local ordinances for safety requirements and riding restrictions.

-Are you allowed to ride on the sidewalk?
+Are you allowed to ride an e-bike on the sidewalk?

-In Seattle and King County, Washington, no. Check your local ordinances for safety requirements and riding restrictions.
+In Seattle and King County, Washington, yes, except for class 3, 28mph e-bikes which are not allowed on the sidewalk.
+Check your local ordinances for safety requirements and riding restrictions.

 Are you allowed to ride on trails?